f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab2.rst

 .. note:: This is only a very basic introduction to docker.
 For everything else see `Docker Documentation <https://docs.docker.com/>`_

 #.
-Continuing from where we left off on the jumphost go back to the **kube-master** session.
+Continuing from where we left off on the jumpbox go back to the **kube-master** session.

 #.
 Now that docker is up and running and confirmed to be working lets deploy the latest `Apache web server <https://hub.docker.com/_/httpd/>`_.

     .. note::

+        The ``docker run`` command will first look for a local cache of the container **httpd**, and upon comparing that copy to the latest instance, decide to either download an update or use the local copy.
+Since there is no local copy, docker will download the container **httpd** to your local cache.
+This can take a few seconds (or longer), depending on container size and your bandwidth.
+Docker will chunk this into parts called a pull.

         ``--rm`` "tells docker to remove the container after stopping"